Anshul391/CSS143BackStage/homework2/problem_3/readme.md

 ### Add tests to verify getMin() (10pt)
 Add at least 5 test cases.
 For example, the minimal element is at the top, middle or bottlom of a stack of size 0, 1, 2, 3.
 More cases are welcome.
 2pt for each required 5 cases.

+On submission, similar to other homework problems, your code should only print info about tests succeeded or failed.